What to do & When to do it

 9–12 Months before

-• Secure key vendors: photographer, videographer, band/DJ, printings, caterer (if not included with venue).
+• Secure key vendors: photographer, videographer, musicians / band / DJ, printings, caterer (if not included with venue).

 • Send out a “save the date”.